Psycoy/MixEval-X/docs/model_output_formats.md

 ```
 python -m mixeval_x.compute_metrics_mmu \
-    --benchmark mixeval_x_image2text_close \
+    --benchmark image2text \
     --model_response_dir THE_PATH_TO_MODEL_OUTPUT_FOLDER \
     --models_to_eval \
         gemini_1_5_pro \
         gemini_1_5_flash
 ```

-Here, the `--model_response_dir` specifies the parent directory of your model directory.
+Here, the `--model_response_dir` specifies the grandparent directory of your model directory. `--benchmark` specifies the parent directory name of your model directory.
 Your model directory contains the model output files.
 The model directory name is your model name that will be specified by `--models_to_eval`.
 Generally, your prepared model output files should have a structure like this:

 ```
     └── model_response_dir
+        │
+        └── benchmark
+            │
             └── your_model_name
                 │
                 ├── file1.jsonl
                 │
                 └── file2.jsonl
                 │
                 └── ...
 ```

 > The difference between model input (the benchmark data) and output (the model response file) is just the `"response"` field, i.e., each entry in your output file should keep all key-value pairs (including the 'id') of the input entry, with an additional `"response"` field representing the model's output.